Ziyu-Tian/ziyu-tian.github.io/docs/NOTES/Stage_3/IC_Design_Report.md

 ## Task 5: Design of a multi-place buffer

-TWith the request and acknowledge signals, the one-place buffer could be implemented.
+With the request and acknowledge signals, the one-place buffer could be implemented.
 The simple buffer in STG could be design as below (./buffer_simple_stg.work):

 ![](image/2023-12-16-10-52-11.png)